milk-v/milkv.io/docs/duo/application-development/wiringx.md

 <summary>int wiringXSPISetup(int channel, int speed)</summary>

-  Configure the channel (0 on Duo) and speed (default to 500000) of the SPI device
+  Configure the channel (0 on Duo) and speed (default to 500000) of the SPI device.

 </details>